 - How do I access my results?

-- Quantitative course evaluation results (without student comments) are published on ANU Insight for evaluations that have received 5 or more responses.
+- Quantitative course results (without student comments) are published on ANU Insight for evaluations that have received 5 or more responses.

 - Can I access my results earlier?

 - An email from a College representative who is a Student Administration Manager, or a more senior person (e.g. College Manager, Associate Dean Education).